Stirling – Easter Ross – norhtern Highlands – Ullapool – Isle of Skye – Oban – Edinburgh

-Type: Ford Focus 1,6 or similar
+Vehicle: Ford Focus 1,6 or similar (CDMR)

-Pick-up location: Edinburgh, Airport
+Location: Edinburgh, Airport

 The designer guest house located between Appin and Oban on the west coast affords unparalleled views of Loch Linnhe.
 The eight, individually decorated rooms have jacuzzi baths, underfloor heating and large panoramic-view windows.
 The day starts out with a healthy, hearty breakfast: smoked fish or sweet pancakes provide a delicious alternative to the usual ham and eggs fare.
 Excursions can be arranged to the islands of Iona and Staffa, once a source of inspiration for the German composer Felix Mendelssohn.

 For dinner the hosts recommend the Eriska Hotel which also features a golf course and a spa.
 Reservations need to be made at the time of booking.
+Weiterlesen→

 The host Sean O'Byrne is world champion in traditional longbowarchery.
 Anyone who wants to try this historic discipline of the ScottishHighlands can book a lesson through Umfulana (35, – GBP per person – advancebooking required).

-Rental car drop off
+Rental car drop-off

-Drop off location: Edinburgh, Downtown
+Location: Edinburgh, Downtown

 The accommodation is located in New Town, a section of central Edinburgh built in the early 1800s for the citygrowing upper class and famous for its stately neo-classical architecture.
 The elegant residence is a listed historical building that has been owned from the start by the Macpherson family, whose portraits line the walls.
 The host, Mrs. Macpherson, has written several cook books, so guests can look forward to an excellent breakfast.
 The spacious rooms are furnished with antiques from the family collection and have en-suite bathrooms.